-Kale chips are a healthy choice, but they’ll probably never top the list of the planet’s most popular snacks.
+Kale chips are a healthy choice, but they will probably never top the list of the planet’s most popular snacks.
 Long before kale peaked and paled, we developed the munchies for an especially nutritious concoction.
 We recognize that original snack every August 31 by chowing down on Trail Mix Day.

 Let’s take a quick taste of mix mythology.
 Food lore often credits the first mix recipes to California surfers in the late 1960s.
 Energy mix was mentioned in Jack Kerouac’s 1958 novel, “Dharma Bums.”
 However, the first printed recipe belongs to Horace Kephart, author of a 1906 camping guide for early survivalists.